hossbeast/fab/libxapi/README.md

 With most other implementations, the original error and stack trace are discarded. libxapi preserves the original error.
-In stacktrace mode, the stack for the new error is rooted in the frame whose finally block was executing when it was raised.
+In stacktrace mode, the stack for the new error is rooted in the frame whose finally block was executing when it was thrown.
+These frames are included when the backtrace is rendered.

-In errorcode mode, the exit value from the function encodes the latter error, if any.
+In this case, the exit value encodes the original error.

-## Notes
+## Reserved words

-libxlinux is a library that provides xapi wrappers for most linux calls (open, read, write, etc)

 The following is a list of the reserved words.